sfigg/commercialization-public/docset/manufacture/desktop/compact-os.md

 ### <span id="Single-instancing_of_provisioning_packages"></span><span id="single-instancing_of_provisioning_packages"></span><span id="SINGLE-INSTANCING_OF_PROVISIONING_PACKAGES"></span>Single-instancing of provisioning packages

 For Windows 10, when you add new Windows desktop applications to a device, you'll capture these changes into a compressed provisioning package for use by the automatic recovery tools.
 Rather than maintaining both the original files and the provisioning package, you can use DISM to remove the original files, and run from directly from the compressed provisioning package instead.
 This is known as single-instancing the image.
+See the [size comparison table](#Size_comparisons) below.

 While single-instancing is supported on both solid-state drives and rotational drives, for performance reasons, we recommend that single-instancing is only used on devices with solid-state drives.